anishd-17/cmsc330spring24/review/final-review/README.md

 **Smart Pointers:**

 Act like Pointers in C, but with extra meta-data.
-Usually, they own the data they point to (distinct from borrowing)
+Usually, they own the data they point to (distinct from borrowing) Technically, strings are already an example of smart pointers because string values live on the heap and not on the stack

 Implement the `Drop` and `Deref` traits